AdrienFausteGay/GRAFS-E/README.md

 ## Usage

-To replicate the results or analyze other regions using the GRAFS-extended model, ensure the following data are available:
+To replicate the results or analyze other regions using the E-GRAFS model, ensure the following data are available:

 - Crops: Cultivated area, production volume, nitrogen content, and nitrogen fixation coefficients.
 - Livestock: Number of animals, nitrogen excreted, and dietary composition.